WhatIsHeDoing/WhatIsHeDoing.DomainModels/README.md

 ### The Problems

-Whilst a postcode looks simple enough, it is comprised of multiple different components, and is validated by a suprisingly complex regular expression.
+Whilst a postcode looks simple enough, it is comprised of multiple different components, and is validated by a surprisingly complex regular expression.
 If it is stored as a `string`, when is it validated, and where does that logic reside?
 If it is passed to a Web API, you could add a model annotation, but what about other scenarios, such as console and mobile apps?
 What happens when we need to access only parts of that postcode, such as the postcode area, which could be used to determine whether the user is based in [Northern Ireland][postcodes]?